MicrosoftDocs/azure-docs/articles/education-hub/azure-dev-tools-teaching/about-program.md

 Your internal WebStore will no longer allow students to successfully download software after the launch of Azure Dev Tools for Teaching.
-If you want to retain your internal WebStore, you can provide redirects to the new WebStore by using the Azure Dev Tools for Teaching [Sign In page](aka.ms/devtoolsforteaching).
+If you want to retain your internal WebStore, you can provide redirects to the new WebStore by using the Azure Dev Tools for Teaching [short link](aka.ms/devtoolsforteaching).

 ### How do students access software?

 All software is accessible through an Education Hub built into the Azure portal that houses all products and services available to academic users.
-Students access the software by simply logging in to the Azure portal with the same credentials they use to access their Imagine subscription.
+Students access software by simply logging in to the Azure portal with the same credentials they use to access their Imagine subscription.

 ### Do students need to sign up for Azure?